icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 **[`^        back to top        ^`](#)**

+- [Dim](https://github.com/Dusk-Labs/dim) - Dim is a self-hosted media manager fueled by dark forces.
+With minimal setup, Dim will organize and beautify your media collections, letting you access and play them anytime from anywhere. `GPL-2.0` `Rust`
 - [Gerbera](https://gerbera.io/) - Gerbera is an UPnP Media Server.
 It allows you to stream your digital media throughout your home network and listen to/watch it on a variety of UPnP compatible devices. ([Source Code](https://github.com/gerbera/gerbera)) `GPL-2.0` `C++`
 - [homehost](https://github.com/ridhwaans/homehost) `⚠` - Self-hosted React + Redux app that streams your media collection (music, movies, books, podcasts, comics etc). `MIT` `Nodejs`
 - [Icecast 2](https://icecast.org) - streaming audio/video server which can be used to create an Internet radio station or a privately running jukebox and many things in between. ([Source Code](https://gitlab.xiph.org/xiph/icecast-server), [Clients](https://icecast.org/apps/)) `GPL-2.0` `C`